russgreen/Transmittal/docs/settings.md

 ### CDE Output location (Revit addin only)
 When this option is select the CDE copies are saved to the specified location.

+### Use file transfer service (Revit addin only)
+Enable this option to automatically transfer exported files using a file transfer service after the transmittal is created.

+### File transfer service (Revit addin only)
+Select the file transfer service to use for automatically uploading exported files.
+Available options depend on your configuration and installed services.

 ### Issue Formats and Document Statuses
-Lists of transmittal types and status codes used in the transmittal process
+Editable lists of transmittal issue format codes and document status codes used in the transmittal process.
+These lists can be customized to match your project requirements:
+- **Issue Formats**: Define the codes and descriptions for different transmittal types (e.g., "S1" for "Preliminary", "S2" for "Suitable for Coordination")
+- **Document Statuses**: Define the codes and descriptions for document status codes used on drawings

-## Database
+## Database / Reports

 ### Use Project Database (Revit addin only)
 Enables transmittals to be recorded so transmittal issue sheets can be generated.
+When enabled, a "Load settings from database" button becomes available to load previously saved settings from the project database.
 <!--
 ### Template database
 The template database defaults to the C:\Program Files\Transmittal\Data folder.-->